Wikipedia as a Force for Evil

 P.S.

 Most readers of this article (originally published in 2010) have trouble accepting that Wikipedia is bad for humankind.
 They admit the limits and the potential harm, but would not want to erase it from the Web.
-A friend said "We just need to educate people how to use it".
+A friend said "We just need to educate people on how to use it".
 My suggestion: we should introduce more mistakes.
 It is important that the users of Wikipedia realize that Wikipedia articles are typically biased articles written by whoever has more time and more money to continue editing them.
 In the interest of the truth, please change an article on the Nazi massacre of Jews in Poland so that "Warsaw" becomes "Acapulco" and "Hitler" becomes "Mickey Mouse".
 This way people will be aware that they cannot trust an anonymous Wikipedia article and they have to use other sources to doublecheck the content of Wikipedia articles.
 Sure, Wikipedia is useful to find out that Hitler was a dictator, that millions of Jews were killed, and so on.
 It is very "useful" for many purposes.
 As long as we don't make excessive claims about its reliability: it is NOT an encyclopedia.
 It is just a bunch of advices given by amateurs to amateurs, just like Yelp and Amazon reviews.
-Many television shows, documentaries and Internet videos have been useful to raise awareness about world events, but people know that those shows are run by comedians, entertainers and amateurs.
+Many television shows, documentaries and Internet videos have been useful to raise awareness about world events, but people (hopefully) are aware that those shows are run by comedians, entertainers and amateurs.
 Because Wikipedia articles are anonymous, people are routinely misled into thinking that they were written by top authorities more reliable than comedians and entertainers.
 In many cases that is not true.
-In fact, i don't know a single scholar who has contributed to a Wikipedia article.
+In fact, i don't know a single scholar who has contributed to a Wikipedia article (i spend my life on the campuses of Stanford, UC Berkeley and Univ of San Francisco).
 How about a big banner on every Wikipedia article that warns "Disclaimer: None of the text published here was provided or verified by a competent scholar"?
 Just like we warn people that cigarettes cause cancer.

 Back to the world news | Top of this page